A brief history of the toilet – DW – 11/18/2024

 In sub-Saharan Africa and South Asia, the burden of inadequate sanitation is especially high.
 Diseases spread rampantly when proper sanitation is not in place.
 Nearly half a million children under five are estimated to die each year from diarrhea as a result of poor sanitation.

-In 2019, India's Prime Minister Nerendra Modi made the construction of toilets a campaign topic, while philanthropists such as Bill Gates and Melinda French Gates have used their Microsoft wealth to improve sanitation infrastructure in South Asia.
+In 2019, Indian Prime Minister Narendra Modi made the construction of toilets a campaign topic, while philanthropists such as Bill Gates and Melinda French Gates have used their Microsoft wealth to improve sanitation infrastructure in South Asia.

-The striking differences in sanitation around the world can be seen in the diversity of the debates: In wealthier nations like Germany or the US, people debate the use of gender-neutral toilets, for example.
+The striking differences in sanitation around the world can be seen in the diversity of the debates: In wealthier nations such as Germany or the US, people debate the use of gender-neutral toilets, for example.
 In India, two children were beaten to death for defecating outdoors.

 World Toilet Day may sound like a gimmick, but it underlines a very serious issue.